The aluminum-steel composite structure is an effective method to achieve lightweight vehicles.

 Fig.1 Schematic diagram of wire-filler friction stir welding

-After the butt joint is completed, fix the process parameters: welding speed (44 mm/min), mixing head inclination (3°), offset (0.5 mm), and press in (0.3 mm).
+After completing the butt joint, fix the process parameters, including welding speed (44 mm/min), mixing head inclination (3°), offset (0.5 mm), and press-in (0.3 mm).

-After replacing the bending test fixture, conduct three-point bending test with a loading rate of 1 mm/min.
+After replacing the bending test fixture, conduct a three-point bending test with a loading rate of 1 mm/min.